-Mohammed Nuru serves as director of the San Francisco Department of Public Works, where he oversees one of the City’s largest and most complex operations with a 1,200-member work force and a $223 million annual operating budget.
+Mohammed Nuru serves as director of the San Francisco Public Works, where he oversees one of the City’s largest and most complex operations with a 1,200-member work force and a $223 million annual operating budget.
 The department's active capital project portfolio exceeds $3 billion.

 Mayor Edwin M. Lee and City Administrator Naomi Kelly appointed him to the top Public Works’ post in August 2011.
 Prior to that, he served 11 years as the deputy director for operations.